abhiramkrishnayanam/Basic-excel-functions-Vlookup-and-Hlookup-/README.md

 # Basic-excel-functions-Vlookup-and-Hlookup-
-As part of the 75-day Data Analysis Challenge by Nabil Shajahan, I’ve completed Day 1 and Day 2!
+As part of the 75-day Data Analysis Challenge by Abhiram K

+I’ve completed Day 1 and Day 2!

 Here I focused on mastering Excel’s basic functions such as SUM/SUMIF/SUMIFS
 AVERAGE/AVERAGEIF/AVERAGEIFS